arbyste/jp-mining-note/docs/docs/definitions.md

 - If the selected text exactly matches any dictionary in the exported definition, then the dictionary entry is selected as the primary definition.
-- Otherwise, we do the same search as the above, except we search through every dictionary's HTML (in Yomichan's order) for the selected text.
+- Otherwise, we do the same search as the above, except we search through every dictionary's HTML (in Yomitan's order) for the selected text.
 - If the selected text was found in some dictionary, then that dictionary is chosen.
     Otherwise, we fallback to the selected text itself.